augiedb/elixir-dose-deck/README.md

 # Deck

-This is code created for a tutorialu for the ElixirDose.com website.
+This is code created for a tutorial for the ElixirDose.com website.

+There are no dependencies.
+This code was created with Erland 16B02 and Elixir 0.11.3-dev

 ** TODO: **